Sunday, April 19, 2009

 This train ride is, like, the 40th awesome train ride I’ve had in a couple years.
 When all the stars are aligned I appear to have a super power that involves talking to somebody and really enjoying it for hours.
 It makes the journeys go fast, and I’ve met some seriously amazing and curious and interesting humans.

-ses and driven kids around for 7 years.
+Yesterday it was Glenn.
+Not a tiny guy who’s taken care of a fleet of school buses and driven kids around for 7 years.
 He a dyed-in-the-wool Chicago boy.
 He has a deal for trains and trips and adventures.
 He’s spent way too much time in a dark room developing real film, shooting SLRs and helping nurse a resurgence in film photography.

 But, even more interestingly to me, he’s doing this project with his cell phone camera.
 He’s got a number of shots that I saw and they were so distinct.
 I really want to see what can be done with those with Photoshop on a Mac.
 I want to see what they look like very large with no treatments whatsoever.
 I’m just very curious about the whole deal no